 Best time to see wildflowers: June – July

-This hike has a little bit of everything – pristine alpine lakes, meandering streams, towering mountains, and meadows full of wildflowers.
+This Colorado wildflower hike has a little bit of everything – pristine alpine lakes, meandering streams, towering mountains, and meadows full of wildflowers.
 It’s a good climb to Blue Lake, but easy enough for young and old hikers who are steady on their feet.
 Native flowers start popping up as soon as the snow melts in these parts, which might not be until July.

 Expect to see columbine, Indian paintbrush, blue flax, bistort, and elephant’s head along the trail, plus the tiny succulents and alpine plants that are so common above the tree line.
-You’ll also have spectacular views of Mt.
-Toll, Mt.
-Audubon, and Paiute Peak surrounding Blue Lake.
-The grassy shores of Blue Lake are exactly where you want to have your afternoon picnic.
-You can thank me later.

-If there’s a downside to this trail, it’s that a lot of folks love to hike it.
+If there’s a downside to Mitchell Lake trail, it’s that a lot of folks love to hike it.
 Start early in the morning during the summer, especially on weekends.
 Oh, and there’s a $10 fee (self-pay) to enter the Brainard Lake Recreation Area.
 It’s well worth it – I promise.
-Ready to make it happen?
-Find out more on ProTrails.

 Skyline Trail Loop, Mount Rainier National Park: Longmire, Washington